$J$-invariant of linear algebraic groups of outer type: Normed Chow rings and motives

 We define the category of normed Chow motives exactly in the same way as the category of classical Grothendieck's Chow motives over $F$ (see \cite{Ma68}) but replacing the usual Chow rings $\CH$ by the normed Chow rings $\CH_K$.

 Let $X$ be a quasi-split twisted flag variety homogeneous under a quasi-split group $G^{qs}$ over $F$ with a Borel subgroup $B^{qs}$ defined over $F$.
-Let $T^{qs}$ denote a quasi-split maximal torus of $B^{qs}$ over $F$.
-Then there is still a characteristic map Moreover, by the Shapiro Lemma the quasi-split torus $T^{qs}$ is special and, thus, by \cite[Theorem~6.4]{KM06} the image of $c$ coincides with the subring of rational cycles for the twisted form $_E(G^{qs}/B^{qs})$ under a generic $G^{qs}$-torsor $E$.
+Then there is still a characteristic map Moreover, by \cite[Theorem~6.4]{KM06} the image of $c$ coincides with the subring of rational cycles for the twisted form $_E(G^{qs}/B^{qs})$ under a generic $G^{qs}$-torsor $E$ over $F$.